WiredPulse/PoSh-R2/README.md

 # PoSh-R2PowerShell - Rapid Response (PoSH-R2)...
 For the incident responder in you!

-PoSH-R2 is a set of Windows Management Instrumentation interface (WMI) scripts that investigators and forensic analysts can use to retrieve information from a compromised (or potentially compromised) Windows system.
+PoSH-R2 is a set of Windows Management Instrumentation (WMI) scripts that investigators and forensic analysts can use to retrieve information from a compromised (or potentially compromised) Windows system.
 The scripts use WMI to pull this information from the operating system.
-Therefore, this script will need to be executed with a user that has the necessary privileges.
+Therefore, this script will need to be executed with a user that has the necessary privileges and authentication is done via a Network logon.
+Retreived data is written to CSVs and SQLite databases on the system running the script.
 <br>
 <br>
 In a single execution, PoSH-R2 will retrieve the following data from an individual machine or a group of systems: